cakephp/docs/en/controllers.rst

         }
     }

-You do not need to include the basic ``View`` class in your view class list as it is used as a fallback when no other view can be selected based on the requests' ``Accept`` header or routing extension.
+The basic ``View`` class is automatically used as a fallback when no other view can be selected based on the requests' ``Accept`` header or routing extension.
 If your application needs to perform different logic for different response formats you can use ``$this->request->is()`` to build the required conditional logic.